uma458467/cloud-native-app-labs/lab-instructions/spring-boot/getting-started.md

 * `Web`

 3) Click the Generate Project button.
 Your browser will download a zip file.
-Unpack that zip file into a work directory.
+Unpack that zip file into the repos directory.
 Recommendation: `~/repos` ($USER-HOME/repo).

 4) Import the project’s pom.xml into your editor/IDE of choice.